rust-lang/rust/doc/rust.md

 ### Classes

-TODO: more about classes

-_Classes_ are named record types that may have a destructor associated with them, as well as fields and methods.
+A _class_ is a named record type that collects together fields and methods.
+It must have a _constructor_ (a function called `new` that returns a new instance of the class), and may have a destructor (a nullary function called `drop` that executes before the memory manager frees the memory for a given class).
 For historical reasons, we may call a class with a destructor and a single field a "resource".

 A _class item_ declares a class type: